1991 (Azealia Banks EP): Release and promotion

 Originally scheduled for release on April 17, 2012, 1991 was delayed following the musician's change of management on April 13.
 The EP's artwork and track listing was published online on May 15, with confirmation that 1991 would be released first on May 28 in the United Kingdom.
 The project was to be released digitally on May 29 and physically on June 12 in the United States, she announced on Twitter.
 In 2013, 1991 was certified gold by the Australian Recording Industry Association (ARIA), having shipped 35,000 units in Australia.

 The original track listing had three tracks: the single "212", "1991" and "Grand Prix".
 Following the delay, it was extended to a four-track EP, with the tracks "Liquorice" and "Van Vogue" in place of "Grand Prix".
 Banks confirmed on Twitter that she had re-written "Grand Prix", produced by Lone, and it would feature on her debut studio album Broke with Expensive Taste under the new title of "Miss Camaraderie".

 The EP's lead single, "212", was first released in the United Kingdom on December 6, 2011.
 The track, which samples and credits "Float My Boat" by Lazy Jay, had some chart success in Europe, reaching number seven on the Irish Singles Chart and number twelve on the UK Singles Chart.
-"Liquorice" was released as the second single on June 14, 2012.
+"Liquorice" was released as the second single on June 14, 2012, also using "Pineapple Crunch" by LONE as the beat.
 To promote the 1991 EP, she performed at Hackney Weekend 2012 and did the Mermaid Ball Tour.
 At Glastonbury 2013, she performed songs from the EP, her mixtape Fantasea and closed out the festival by performing the lead single "Yung Rapunxel" from her then upcoming album Broke with Expensive Taste.